Your questions answered

 Yes, you can pay in two instalments before the end of Term 1.
 The first instalment deadline is September, while the second is December.
 You can also pay in full when you start the programme.

 LBS offers many financing options to support your graduate studies, including merit funds and bursaries.
-Each year around 20% of the Early Careers class receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.
+Each year around 20% of the Graduate Masters class receives funding from one of the School’s scholarships, which are supported by the School, alumni and external donors.

 In addition to the School’s scholarships portfolio, there are also external loan options which admitted students can apply for, including Prodigy and Future Finance.
 For more information on financial aid, please visit our fees, financing and scholarships page.